ajoer/WikiRevParser/README.md

 ## Get Started

 Beside the WikiRevParser, you'll need a version of our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page.
+Note that Python3+ is required.

 	$ pip3 install wikirevparser
 	$ git clone git@github.com:ajoer/Wikipedia.git

-NB: the WikiRevParser requires Python 3.

 ## Example